-Soap use during hand-washing was reportedly limited across all LGAs with exception of Abadam, suggesting elevated risk for contraction and spread of COVID-19 in H2R communities in these LGAs.
-While reported knowledge of COVID-19 seemed to have increased in some LGAs compared to previous months, it was still low for other LGAs.
-For communities in the assessed settlements that had reportedly heard of COVID-19, the biggest information gap seemed to concern what to do if someone has symptoms, as well as knowing the risk and complications of COVID-19.
-In more than half of the assessed settlements where people had reportedly heard of COVID-19, radio was the most commonly reported source of information on the disease.
+Soap use during hand-washing was reportedly limited across all LGAs suggesting elevated risk for contraction and spread of COVID-19 in H2R communities in all LGAs.
+While reported knowledge of COVID-19 seemed to have increased in some LGAs, it was still low in Bama and Gwoza.
+For communities in the assessed settlements that had reportedly heard of COVID-19, the biggest information gap seemed to concern knowing the risk and complications of COVID-19 as well as knowing what to do if someone had symptoms of COVID-19.
+In more than half of the assessed settlements where people has reportedly heard of COVID-19, radio was the most commonly reported source of information on the disease.